Keynotes, panels, mini-workshops, & birds of a feather sessions

 - Google Slides & Prezi: These can be displayed online in a browser.
 Be sure to test well in advance of your session using the presenter’s computer in your venue.

-The plenary sessions – the keynotes and panels – are scheduled to be live streamed.
+The keynotes, panels and lightning talks are scheduled to be live streamed.

 If you are a panelist that would prefer not to be recorded, reply to this email and let us know immediately.
 Any panel that you participate in will not be live streamed or recorded.